dgryski/go-perfbook/performance.md

 ("awesome-go-performance"), but I would like this to evolve into a longer book format where the content is here instead of external.
 The links should be sorted into categories.

+While some discussions will be made for indivudial services faster (caching, etc), designing performant distributed systems is beyond the scope of this work.

 All the content will be licensed under CC-BY-SA.

 ## Optimization Workflow